Nikhil Mahapatra

 Nikhil Mahapatra is a multi-disciplinary writer based in Brooklyn.
 They write about queerness/race/power/family/non-family/existence/politics, but most of all, where grief and joy meet together, which, as one audience member once said, had “mixed results, but I guess I liked it”.

 They are a Dramatists Guild Foundation Fellow, O'Neill National Playwright's Conference Finalist, SPACE at Ryder Farm Creative Resident, Yaddo Resident, Clubbed Thumb Early Career Writers Group member, and a finalist for a bunch of other fancy stuff.
-Their work has showcased at Bucks County Playhouse, The Road Theatre Company, Gingold Theatrical Group, The Tank, Cherry Lane Theatre, The Brick, The Wild Project, and more.
-Latest theatrical works include Bridge Play; LOVE YOU MORE; SWEETFISH!, American Hunger; CARNAL; Lost in the Fire; The Fields;, Bali Babes; and an untold amount of other things of questionable quality.
-Other media includes the short film SPF (NYITFF 2019), and select short stories and poems published in America and Singapore.
+Their work has been showcased at Bucks County Playhouse, The Road Theatre Company, Gingold Theatrical Group, The Tank, Cherry Lane Theatre, The Brick, The Wild Project, and more.
+Latest theatrical works include Bridge Play; LOVE YOU MORE; SWEETFISH!, American Hunger; CARNAL; Lost in the Fire; The Fields; Bali Babes; and an untold amount of other things of questionable quality.
+Other media include the short film SPF (NYITFF 2019) and select short stories and poems published in America and Singapore.

-During their time in residence, Nikhil will continue the develoipment of SWEETFISH!
+During their time in residence, Nikhil will continue the development of SWEETFISH!

 About SWEETFISH